BOS-Bae/Balance-indirect-reciprocity/README.md

 * eig_nr.jl : code for diagonalization of transition matrix, where there is no self-loop.

-* L6_eig.cpp : code (Stern Judigng rule) for conducting power-method including self-loop.
+* L6_eig.cpp : code (Stern Judigng rule) to conduct power-method including self-loop.

-* L4_eig.cpp :  code (L4 rule) for conducting power-method including self-loop.
+* L4_eig.cpp :  code (L4 rule) to conduct power-method including self-loop from $t=0$.

+* L6_eig_r.cpp / L4_eig_r.cpp : codes to conduct power-method including self-loop from $t=t_0 \ne 0$.

+* L6_M.cpp / L4_M.cpp : codes to conduct power-method including self-loop and get each probability from one balanced state to other ones.

 ## LTD, Heat_bath_Heider